equinor/fmu-dataio/docs/datamodel.rst

 * **fmu.case.description**: [list of strings] (a free-text description of this case) (optional)
 * **fmu.case.restart_from**: [uuid] (experimental) The intention with this attribute is to flag when a case is a restart fromm another case.
 Implementation of this attribute in fmu-dataio is pending alignment with ERT.

-    If an FMU data object is exported outside the case context, this block will not be present.
+.. note:: If an FMU data object is exported outside the case context, this block will not be present.

 **fmu.iteration**: The ``fmu.iteration`` block contains information about the iteration this data object belongs to.
 The ``fmu.iteration`` has the following defined sub-attributes: